djhouseknecht/java-certs/OCA/1-java-building-blocks/1-notes.md

   return x + y;
 }
 ```
+Note this is a method.
+If these were instance variables, they would automatically be initialized (explained in the next section).

 The compiler will also check each branch of code inside the method.
 Each branch must intialize the variables if it is going to compile.
 ```java